 The result will be a system where the speed of volume processing and the depth of human evaluation work in the same instrument rather than in separate conversations.

 Industry-specific database Sector-tagged, function-tagged, and context-annotated.
-A 11,000-CV curated pool across industries and levels – not a scraped database.
+An 11,000-CV curated pool across industries and levels – not a scraped database.

 Same-day CV processing AI-assisted evaluation against JD parameters on receipt.
 80–100% alignment filter applied before the shortlist is assembled.